atomic-penguin/chef-fat-installer/README.md

 The init scripts shipped with the Chef fat installer need to source /etc/profile.d/rvm.sh to have the proper PATH environment variables to work with Chef.
-If your chef::client_service recipe overwrites the init scripts, then consider adding the following code snippet to your init cookbook_file.
+If your chef-client::service recipe overwrites the init scripts, then consider adding the following code snippet to your init cookbook_file.

 if [ -x /etc/profile.d/rvm.sh ]; then